 Section 1.
 Dissolution of Organization

-Dissolution of the organization requires a vote of two-thirds of the members present at an annual meeting at which there is a quorum.
+Dissolution of the organization requires a vote of two-thirds of the members present at any member meeting at which there is a quorum.

 Section 2.
 Disposition of Property

 All property, equipment and material shall be sold by the terminal Executive Board and the proceeds and fund balances given to a nonprofit charitable organization.